Local SEO

 A local citation is any online mention of your business’s name, address, and phone number (NAP) — in directories like Yelp and the Better Business Bureau, on industry sites, and across data aggregators.
 Citations help Google verify that your business is real and locatable, which feeds the prominence ranking signal.
 The key is consistency: your NAP must match exactly everywhere, because conflicting information makes Google less confident and can suppress your rankings.

 NAP consistency means your business name, address, and phone number appear identically across every citation.
+A real example: McDumpsters Disposal (Billerica, MA) lists no street address — just “Billerica, MA 01821” — because it is a service-area business with no storefront, and pairs that with the same phone number, (978) 375-2272, and the same 13 named towns everywhere it appears, instead of a vague mileage radius.
 Even small mismatches — “St.” vs “Street,” an old phone number, a former suite — erode Google’s confidence and can hold back map-pack rankings.
-Auditing and standardizing NAP across major directories is a foundational, one-time local SEO fix with lasting payoff.

 What counts as a citation